 3.3 (b) Affiliate members – Individuals who fulfill the criteria set forth for membership in this category shall be granted membership upon receipt of a properly completed application and the payment of dues to the Executive Office of the Association.

-3.3 (c) Honorary Members - Nominations of Honorary Members may be made by any voting member and duly seconded by another voting member.
-The nomination should then be forwarded to the Secretary of the organization for discussion and voting by the Executive Council.
-Such individuals shall be elected by a two-thirds (2/3) vote of the Executive Council.

 3.3 (d) Emeritus Members - In order to qualify for this category, members should have had an institutional or affiliate membership for a minimum of seven (7) years, and have ceased their scientific or medical occupation for which they receive remuneration (i.e., income based on professional services has ceased or is less than 10% of full-time occupational income).

 3.4 Meetings of Members